 A poignant Western story, exploring the birth of American Sign Language and the prejudices of the time.

-Currently in early planning stage, adapting from my own screenplay draft, and hoping to publish in late 2020.
+Currently in first draft, adapting from my own screenplay draft, looking at publishing in 2021.